 The amendments address the inconsistency between the requirements in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures, in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
 IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint ventures.
 IFRS 10 requires full profit or loss recognition on the loss of control of the subsidiary.
 IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized in full.
-IFRS 10 was also amended so that the gains or loss resulting from the sale or constitute a business as defined in IFRS 3 between an investor and its associate or joint venture.
-The effective date of the unrelated investors' interests in the associate or joint venture.
+IFRS 10 was also amended so that the gains or loss resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.
 The effective date of the amendments has been postponed indefinitely, but early adoption is allowed.

-(d) IAS 12"Income Taxes" - Recognition of Deferred Tax Assets for Unrealized Losses
+(d) IAS 12 "Income Taxes" - Recognition of Deferred Tax Assets for Unrealized Losses